Pardon Joe Sweeney: He Shouldn't Be Jailed for Getting An Audit of CJP

 In that case, Brock Turner was given only a six month sentence by Santa Clara County Judge Persky.
 Brock Turner served just three months of that sentence , despite a felony rape conviction.
 Outrage followed Persky's sentencing of Turner and over 1,200,000 signed a petition on Change.org; calling out Judge Persky for seemingly dismissing the impact of the crime on the victim after her heartfelt statement was read.

-On August 12, two days after the audit passed, and as the Persky issue exploded the judicial world, Contra Costa County Judge Mills sentenced Joe to 25 days in jail and imposed $25,000 in fees and sanctions, for Joe's posting of his former wife's text messages on a family law blog.
+On August 12, two days after the audit passed, and as the Persky issue exploded the judicial world, Contra Costa County Judge Mills sentenced Joe to 25 days in jail and imposed $25,000 in fees and sanctions, for Joe's posting on a family law blog.
 Witnesses and court watchers called Judge Mills' ruling pure judicial retaliation and claimed Mills was embroiled in Joe's case due to his own discipline actions, where CJP clearly let Judge Mills off the hook on five occasions.

 The judge who sentenced Joe, Bruce C. Mills, has been disciplined by the CJP five times (2 public, 3 private), more than any other judge in California.